rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/DbLogReportSummaryListReply.md

   Total list responses.
 - nextCursor: System.String
   - Supported in v9.0+
-  Cursor to fetch the next set of results.
+  v9.0: Cursor to fetch the next set of results. v9.1: Cursor to retrieve the next set of results.
 - hasMore: System.Boolean
   - Supported in v5.3+
   If there is more.